 Global demand for water is projected to outstrip supply by 40 % in 2030.
 Groundwater can be a sustainable source of high-quality drinking water.
-Especially in a time where climate change, water scarcity, and droughts are frequent and increasing.
+Especially in a time when climate change, water scarcity, and droughts are frequent and increasing.
 Whether relying on a groundwater supply entirely, or as a supplement to surface water, the potential is considerable.

 The national water supply in Denmark is almost entirely based on groundwater.
 This has led to the development and implementation of some of the most innovative technologies for comprehensive groundwater mapping, monitoring and protection programmes in the world, not least regarding pesticides.